Capital Gains & Qualified Dividends Tax Calculator (2025)

 Taxed at ordinary rates.

-Interest, passive rents, etc. Used only for the NIIT calculation.
+Interest, passive rents, etc. Used only for NIIT.

 Adjustments and deduction